Source Code Data Augmentation for Deep Learning: A Survey: Scenarios

 \subsection{Adversarial Examples for Robustness}

-Robustness presents a critical and complex dimension of software engineering, necessitating the creation of semantically-conserved adversarial examples to discern and mitigate vulnerabilities within source code models.
+Robustness presents a critical and complex dimension of software engineering, necessitating the creation of semantically-preserved adversarial examples to discern and mitigate vulnerabilities within source code models.
 There is a surge in designing more effective DA techniques for generating these examples in recent years.
-Several studies~\cite{yefet2020adversarial, li2022ropgen, Srikant2021GeneratingAC, li2022semantic, anandadversarial, henke2022semantic} have utilized rule-based DA methods for testing and enhancing model robustness. \citet{wang2022recode} have gone a step further to consolidate universally accepted code transformation rules to establish a benchmark for source code model robustness.
+Several studies~\cite{yefet2020adversarial, li2022ropgen, Srikant2021GeneratingAC, li2022semantic, anandadversarial, henke2022semantic, tian2023adversarial, yang2023assessing, li2023multi, gu2023apicom, gao2023discrete} have utilized various DA methods for testing and enhancing model robustness. \citet{wang2022recode} have gone a step further to consolidate universally accepted code transformation rules to establish the first benchmark for source code model robustness.